Ultrasound Student Assessment (USA)

 Instructions

-• Applicants must email CollegeProgram@PegasusLectures.com or call Pegasus Lectures at 972-564-3056 (Monday – Friday, 9 am – 5 pm CST) to schedule a time to take the assessment in a remote proctoring environment and make payment in the amount of $65 (includes proctoring fee) for their test.
-Visa/MC/AMEX or Discover are acceptable forms of payment.
-Testing times are set by Pegasus.
+- Applicants must email CollegeProgram@PegasusLectures.com or call Pegasus Lectures at 972-564-3056 (Monday – Friday, 9 am – 5 pm CST) to schedule a time to take the assessment in a remote proctoring environment or schedule through the Alvin College Testing Center to take the assessment on campus.
+Please contact the Alvin College Testing Center for available dates.

 Scoring System